Gypsy Woman (Crystal Waters song): Writing and release

 "Gypsy Woman" was written by Waters with Neal Conway and was originally written for the American singer Ultra Naté, but when Waters recorded a demo herself, the production company drew up a recording contract for her on the spot and never passed the song to its intended vocalist.
-The song is about a homeless woman who wears make-up and thinks of herself as beautiful despite busking on a street corner.
-The song includes the chorus of "La da dee, la da da" and a much-sampled organ refrain (played on a Korg M1 synthesiser "Organ 2" sound).
+The song portrays a homeless woman who wears make-up and sees herself as beautiful while busking on a street corner.
 It was released as the first single from her 1991 debut album, Surprise.

 Waters began working on the song after receiving beats from her producers she was supposed to write lyrics over.
 It was the song's heavy bass line that inspired her to riff "la da dee la da da" overtop of the rhythm, but she had trouble coming up with lyrics to match those short syllables.
 "I said to myself there must be someone singing it, and I thought of this woman ... she used to stand downtown on the corners, and she was dressed in all black," she told the Glitterbox Radio Show in 2017.

 In a 2016 interview, Waters expanded on the story behind the lyrics for the song:

 When it comes to the song itself, the lyrics came straight out of reality.
 It's about a woman who stood in front of the Mayflower Hotel in Washington, D.C., on Connecticut Avenue.
 My sister worked in the hotel and I'd walk past this woman around once a week, and she looked fine.
 She didn't look like she was homeless.
 She always had a full face of makeup and black clothes and she'd be singing these gospel songs.
 I used think, "Well, why don't you go and get a job instead of asking me for money?"
 Then there was an article on her in the paper!
 It said she'd just lost her job in retail, and she said that she thought if she was going to ask people for money then she should at least look presentable.
 And that changed my idea of homelessness.
 It could happen to anyone.
 Before that, I just had the hook down.
 Then I read that and the lyrics came to me.
 Like she was singing it.

 Even though the sound was a huge dance hit, Crystal Waters wanted people to listen to the lyrics about homelessness.
 She actually was upset that they weren't listening to the lyrics.
 At her prompting, the record company put a label with the addition of "She's Homeless" on the cover.

 A year after its release, a new version turned up on the Red Hot Organization's Red Hot + Dance AIDS fundraiser disc (1992, distributed by Sony Music), gaining its remixer, Joey Negro, his first real American exposure.